 The capital of Turkey, Ankara, is situated in the center of the Anatolia province.
-The big airport and the new bus station together with the wide network of highways makes Ankara easily accessible and at the same time a point from where you can reach almost anyplace in Turkey.
-Ankara is one of the many popular travel destinations in the beautiful Turkey.
-There are so many tourists that visit this amazing city and most of them are leaving this place with amazing memories.
+The big airport and the new bus station together with the wide network of highways make Ankara easily accessible and at the same time a point from where you can reach almost anyplace in Turkey.
+Ankara is one of the many popular travel destinations in beautiful Turkey.
+Some so many tourists visit this amazing city and most of them are leaving this place with amazing memories.

-At first site, this city of 4.5 million people, strikes you as an educational and military center because of all the students and uniformed officials you encounter.
+At first sight, this city of 4.5 million people, strikes you as an educational and military center because of all the students and uniformed officials you encounter.
 Even though people tend to visit mostly for business purposes, Ankara begins to gain ground in tourism.
 More and more tourists are willing to stop by and stay for a day or two.
-In fact, this city has more than enough to offer to its visitors.
+This city has more than enough to offer to its visitors.

 You will not run out of options while planning your visit.
 There are organized tours around the city on a daily bases which are very popular among tourists.
 If you decide to be your guide, here is a little agenda that could make your stay pleasant.
 Start the day with a visit to some of the museums.
 Museum of Anatolian Civilization displays exhibits from all the periods and the Ataturk Mausoleum will help you understand how Turkey developed into a modern European country.
 This is also the resting place of Kemal Ataturk.
 After you have learned a little bit about Turkish History, climb the citadel to get at least a glance of the stunning view.